Spatial Geodataprocessing#

 Buffer#

 The concept of buffering in QGIS for vector data, refers to the process of creating a new polygon layer with areas that represent a certain distance or buffer around existing vector features.
 This buffer zone is typically uniform and extends outward from the original features, making it useful for various spatial analyses and mapping applications.
-Examples for such analyses could be the creation of buffer zones to protect the environment, analyse greenbelts around residential areas or create risk areas for natural disasters.
-Buffer can be created around points, lines and polygons as shown in the figure below.
+Examples for such analyses could be: creating of buffer zones to protect the environment, analysing greenbelts around residential areas, or creating risk areas for natural disasters.
+Buffer can be created around points, lines, and polygons as shown in the figure below.

 There are several variations in buffering.
 The buffer distance or buffer size can vary according to the numerical values provided.
 The numerical values have to be defined in map units according to the Coordinate Reference System (CRS) used with the data.